Famous artworks are part of U.S. petroleum history.

 Smithsonian’s Hall of Petroleum

-In June 1967, an entire wing of exhibits – the “Hall of Petroleum” – opened at the Smithsonian Institution’s American history museum on the national mall in Washington, D.C.
-Welcoming visitors was a “Panorama of Petroleum,” a 56-foot mural by Delbert Jackson of Tulsa, Oklahoma.
-Exhibits included cable-tool and rotary drilling rigs, pump jacks and other oilfield exhibits.
-For museum visitors, the mural served as a guide to the equipment contents of the museum’s petroleum exhibits.
+In June 1967, an entire wing of exhibits – the “Hall of Petroleum” – opened at a Smithsonian Institution museum on the National Mall in Washington, D.C.
+Welcoming visitors was the “Panorama of Petroleum,” a 56-foot mural by Delbert Jackson of Tulsa, Oklahoma.

 “Smokesax” Art has Pipeline Heart